Xilinx/Vitis-Tutorials/Hardware_Accelerators/Feature_Tutorials/02-mixing-c-rtl-kernels/workspace/readme.txt

-Create an sdx project in this workspace.
-And generate an RTL Kernel via the RTL Kernel Wizard.
+Create Vitis project in this workspace and generate an RTL Kernel via the RTL Kernel Wizard.